 Aerial Photography and the Stitched Panorama

 Well stitched panoramas are now easy enough with Photoshop, (and other programs) so that was the technique used here.
-Normally when shooting for panoramic stitching, it's recommended to place the camera on a sturdy tripod so as to ensure that the viewpoint doesn't change, and so that the camera can be kept in the same orientation for each frame.
-Airborne in a balloon obviously makes a tripod impractical, so all shots are handheld, but with the low speed of the flight and all the elements of the image being distant, compiling the necessary shots is practical.
+Normally when shooting for panoramic stitching, it’s recommended to place the camera on a sturdy tripod so as to ensure that the viewpoint doesn’t change, and so that the camera can be kept in the same orientation for each frame.
+Airborne in a balloon obviously means all shots are handheld, but with the low speed of the flight and all the elements of the image being distant, compiling the necessary shots is practical.

 The camera was set with a focal length of 47mm on the zoom lens, all camera settings, aperture, ISO, shutter speed, were set manually so they wouldn’t change between shots and I quickly fired off six frames in vertical format visualizing the horizon line in the viewfinder so as to minimize stepping.
 Some overlap was included between successive frames to allow for the stitching in the software.

 Prior to taking the images into Photoshop, I carried out a profiled lens correction, in Lightroom, on all the frames to eliminate linear distortion.
-The six frames were then taken into Photoshop using the command Photo/Edit In/Merge to Panorama in Photoshop/ where "Auto" setting was used with the "Blend images together" box checked and the "Vignette removal" and "Geometric Distortion Correction" options unchecked.
-Vignette removal was unnecessary given the profiled lens corrections earlier in Lightroom. open Valley of the Queens reveals a stunning panorama.
+The six frames were then taken into Photoshop using the command Photo/Edit In/Merge to Panorama in Photoshop/ where the “Auto” setting was used with the “Blend images together” box checked and the “Vignette removal” and “Geometric Distortion Correction” options unchecked.
+Vignette removal was unnecessary given the profiled lens corrections earlier in Lightroom.